-Your assets are not used to pay the debts or losses of the Pte Ltd. And, it is easy to sell and transfer its shares and go looking for another adventure.
-So you choose the right business structure and let your incorporation agent worry about how to register a Pte Ltd company in Singapore.
+Personal assets are not used to pay the debts or losses of the Pte Ltd. And, it is easy to sell and transfer its shares and go looking for another adventure.
+So choose the right business structure and let your incorporation agent worry about how to register a Pte Ltd company in Singapore.

-Starting a Business in Singapore Without a Competent CPA
+1. Starting a Business in Singapore Without a Competent CPA

-The expert can advise you on how different legal structures can affect the taxation of your business, or government grants or tax exemption schemes it can claim.
+The expert can advise you on how different legal structures would affect the taxation of your business, or government grants or tax exemption schemes it can claim.
 In Singapore, a CPA firm can act as your incorporation agent.
 So, it makes sense to hire one as your Singapore company incorporation services provider.

-Forming, then Running a Singapore Company Without Licenses
+2. Forming, then Running a Singapore Company Without Licenses

-Setting Up a Business, then Failing to File
+3. Setting Up a Business, then Failing to File

-Incorporating a Singapore Business then Failing to Sell
+4. Incorporating a Singapore Business then Failing to Sell

-Starting a Company then Failing to Fix the Capital You Need
+5. Starting a Company then Failing to Fix the Capital You Need

 You must have sufficient capital to operate your business.
 Even the bootstrappers trying to embrace the entrepreneurship with the patched-up funds must cover business’ liabilities with enough revenues, assets, capital, or insurance.

 This does not mean that you will need a train-load of capital to back your adventure.
 The amount may also depend on the type of the business you are operating and whether you deal with the public (B2C) or other companies (B2B).
 You must discuss business’ finances with an experienced CPA who can assist you in determining how much capital you should actually possess.
 It is essential to know your metrics beforehand.